 The respondent must file their Entry of appearance with the relevant Circuit Court office within ten days of receiving the Family law civil bill.
 If respondent intends to defend the matter they must then file their Defence and counterclaim, ideally along with all of the other documents mentioned above, within a further ten days.
-Their Affidavit of means and defence and counterclaim can, however, be filed with their appearance if it is to-hand.
+Their affidavit of means and defence and counterclaim can, however, be filed with their appearance if these documents are to-hand.